 Social emotional learning is more than just helping students be social.
 In this co-publication from Routledge and AMLE, Amber Chandler shows how middle and high school educators can be intentional about seeing their students for who they are, growing relationships, and building community.

-Grounded in classroom experience, her practical strategies can be adapted to suit different needs, so you can create a Flexible Classroom and reach all learners.
-Topics include encouraging academic risk-taking without fear of failure; helping students self-manage; teaching self-awareness; modeling responsible decision-making and empathy; building relationship skills; and emboldening students to become more socially aware.
+Grounded in classroom experience, Chandler's practical strategies can be adapted to suit different needs, so you can create a Flexible Classroom and reach all learners.
+Topics include encouraging academic risk-taking without fear of failure, helping students self-manage, teaching self-awareness, modeling responsible decision-making and empathy, building relationship skills, and emboldening students to become more socially aware.

 1. The Truth About Grades and the Importance of Risk-Taking 2.
 Keeping All the Balls in the Air: The Importance of Self-Management 3.
 Escaping the Echo Chamber: Teaching Self-Awareness 4.
 Whatever Happened to Afterschool Specials?
 Preparing Students for Responsible Decision-Making 5.
 Relationship Skills: Don’t Let Them Get Your Goat 6.
 Social Awareness: "We All Have to Try" 7.
 Restoration: Circles and Bubbles for Healing 8.
 Resilience: Just Keep Pedaling

 "Amber's book is a practical 'how-to' focused on what all teachers need right now, ways to be flexible and nimble while meeting the varied social and emotional needs of their students.
 As an exemplary teacher herself, she talks the talk and walks the walk."—Jolene T. DiBrango, Executive Vice President, NYSUT